Eliezer Pugh

-Pugh was a leader at Mulbery Street Calvinistic Methodist church and at Chatham Street for 43 years,a total of 46 years dedicated service as an elder of the Presbyterians.
+Pugh was a leader at the Mulberry Street Calvinistic Methodist church and at Chatham Street for 43 years, a total of 46 years dedicated service as an elder of the Presbyterians.
 He died on 9 December 1903 after a life of service and philanthropy.
 He was regarded as one of the wealthiest Welsh-speaking Welshmen in the whole of Liverpool.

-He died in his home 16 Falkner St. Liverpool and is buried in Toxteth Park Cemetery.
+He died at his home 16 Falkner St. Liverpool and was buried at Toxteth Park Cemetery.